kennywong524/kennywong524.github.io/_pages/about.md

 👔 I have also worked for companies such as [GUESS?
 Inc.](https://www.guess.com/us/en/home/) and [Expedia Group](https://expediagroup.com/) to help drive data-driven decision-making and their strategic initiatives.

-## ✍🏻 Projects

-📈🤖 My most robust project to date involves deep learning, model building and visualizing data.
-I employed *Long-Short Term Memory (LSTM) Recurrent Neural Network (RNN)* to predict stock prices, with 90% accuracy with the market.
-We also conducted sentiment analysis on *Elon Musk's tweets* to gain insights on their influences on TSLA prices 🚙.
-Ultimately, we created a dashboard using *Streamlit* to visualize stock prices and predictions, integrating sentiment analysis results for comprehensive insights.

-You can find the slide deck presentation [here](https://www.linkedin.com/in/pattaraphon-kenny/overlay/projects/950663997/multiple-media-viewer/?profileId=ACoAACRak44BPoSRL-hgunchqiR3_OhqQF8Grmg&treasuryMediaId=1713824399322) and GitHub Repository [here](https://github.com/kennywong524/Stock-Market-Prediction-ML-Project).

 ### Technical Skills: Python, SQL, Java, MATLAB, Power BI